yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

     2. We apply the key weights ($W_k$) to every token to get the {dfn}`key vectors`: how can we match against each token?
     3. We apply the value weights ($W_v$) to every token to get the {dfn}`value vectors`: what information does each token contain?
 2. Then we combine the query with each key to compute {dfn}`attention scores`, one per token.
 These are scalars that tell us how much the query token should care about each other token.
-3. Then we normalize these attention scores into {dfn}`attention weights` (are still one scalar per token).
+3. Then we normalize these attention scores into {dfn}`attention weights` (these are still one scalar per token).
 4. Then we combine the attention weights with each value to compute {dfn}`weighted values`, again one per token.
 These are vectors.
 5. Finally, we combine the weighted values to get the {dfn}`context vector`: a weighted blend of information from all tokens, focused on what's relevant to the query token.